ankitdevops01/github-repo-by-tf-infra1/README.md

-# github-repo-by-tf-infra1
-this github repo for terraform env created by terraform
+# This terraform repo is for infra1 developers